 It’s understandable that an STD test scares you.
 Many people are afraid too for a variety of reasons.

-Some are afraid of disclosing personal details to their doctor.
+So many people are scared of disclosing personal details to their doctor.
 Many are afraid that the test will actually be positive, a result that comes with its own fears and complications.

-Many people use that fear to come up with reasons why they don’t think they need an STD test.
+Many people use that fear to come up with reasons why they don’t think they need tests for STDs.

 Below are the most common reasons people give and the dangers behind each.
 See if you have been using one of them to avoid getting tested.